 - Earthquake Engineering (spring): 20 credits

-- Tall Building Design Project (spring): 20 credits
+- Tall Building Group Design Project (spring): 20 credits

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.